skellis46/slipbox/improvisation and the threshold of the self.md

 > One perception cannot appear within another.
 All perceptions appear within Consciousness.
 We do not experience a sensation inside the body.
 What we call the body is in fact the experience of a sensation. [@spira-2008-transparency]

 - The above is just beautiful -- and head spinning.
 There are only perceptions appearing in consciousness.
 That is all.
-Have as a separate note called [[all perceptions appear within consciousness]]
+Have as a separate note called [[all perceptions appear within consciousness]].
+It's also VERY useful in re-thinking or decentralising the importance of the body in somatics work?

 ### 3.4 Position practice research: